Batman (Terry McGinnis): Powers, abilities, and equipment

 As Batman, Terry emulates Bruce's deep, harsh tone.
 He does this of his own accord, to separate the entities of Terry and Batman (Terry can be heard using his "Batman voice" outside of the Batsuit in the episodes "Shriek" and "Future Shock").
 Will Friedle has stated that he believes Terry's "Batman voice" is not just to strike terror into the hearts of criminals, but also to conceal his adolescence.

-Though Bruce had taunt opponents when he was Batman, Terry, however, is habitually more so than his predecessor (reflecting Friedle's background as a comedic actor): on one occasion, he was able to put the revived Joker off-balance to the point of blind fury.
+Though Bruce had taunt opponents when he was Batman, Terry, however, being a wisecracker, is far more talkative than his predecessor (reflecting Friedle's background as a comedic actor): on one occasion, he was able to put the revived Joker off-balance to the point of blind fury and proves that he is a worthy opponent to the Clown Prince.
 Terry is also capable of using a rather convincing Brooklyn accent when undercover.
-Terry is a skilled motorcyclist, seen hijacking a Jokerz motorcycle in "Rebirth" and using it throughout the series, and has also demonstrated considerable skill in handling a flight-capable Batmobile.
+Terry is a skilled motorcyclist, seen hijacking a Jokerz motorcycle in "Rebirth" and using his own throughout the series, and has also demonstrated considerable skill in handling a flight-capable Batmobile.